Mojavesoft-Group/monstera/README.md

 Monstera is still in extremely early development.
 Expect large changes.

 I tried to make my commits signed, but it wouldn't work right.
+To prove that this message was not faked, look at commit 171ac8d and notice the verified status.